 As a matter of fact, it has the recognition of Govardhan Puja.
 The fourth day has an association with Lord Krishna in the tales.
 In mythological tales, on this day Lord Krishna defeats Lord Indra, the God of rain and thunder.

 People from Maharashtra, celebrate this day as the triumph of Lord Vishnu over Bali, the demon king.
 However, in Gujarat, people celebrate this day as the beginning of a new year.
-This year, the festival of Govardhan puja 2019 falls on 28th October.
+This year, the festival of Govardhan puja 2020 will fall on Sunday, 15 November.

 Diwali has a special significance in eating stuff.
 People from all the communities may not burst crackers or light lamps.
 However, everyone serves delicious dishes on the occasion of Diwali.